 We are serious about looking after people at Paremata Boating Club.
-We know we have a number of health risks and safety risks associated with our club’s activities that could make people ill or injure them.
+We know we have a number of health risks and safety risks associated with our club’s activities that could cause injury.

 Our club has a health and safety system made up of a number of policies and procedures.
-They guide us in what we do but we find our best tool is our mouth.
+They guide us in what we do but we find our best tool is talking to each other.
 We communicate a lot about health and safety and we encourage people to speak out.
 For example, every sailing activity has a safety briefing and, often, a debriefing; every committee meeting has a health and safety component; and, every person involved with the club is expected to look after themselves and those around them.

 We welcome visitors to our club and to our activities.
 We keep things as safe as reasonably practicable for our visitors by ensuring the place is well looked after.
-We tell our visitors about any risks specific to our environment and activities, and we ask them for their views on what we could do better.
+We tell our visitors about any risks specific to our environment and activities.

 Management of our critical risks is described here,.
 A more detailed risk register can be found in the resources below.